Small-group health coverage at a glance

 But a very small group might have different needs and goals in terms of health coverage.
 If you’ve only got two or three employees, you may have closer personal relationships with them than you would if you have dozens of employees, and your employees may have expressed their own health coverage needs with you as well.
 That may help you to better tailor your coverage offerings to exactly what your employees need, but you may also find the cost of health coverage to be more prohibitive than a larger small business would, given the tight margins that many very small businesses face.

 If you want to offer group health insurance, you can select from among the same small group coverage options as any other small employers in your area.
-But you may find that it’s not possible to offer multiple coverage options, as the private exchanges that offer that sort of choice generally require employers to have several employees in order to be eligible to offer multiple plan options to employees (this was the primary value of the small business exchange, but in states that use HealthCare.gov, small groups now enroll directly with an insurer, rather than using the exchange site and having employees select from among the available plans).
+But you may find that it’s not possible to offer multiple coverage options, as the private exchanges that offer that sort of choice generally require employers to have several employees in order to be eligible to offer multiple plan options to employees (this was the primary value of the small business exchange, but in most states, including all the states that use HealthCare.gov, small groups now enroll directly with an insurer, rather than using the exchange site and having employees select from among the available plans).

 If your employees have varying health care needs and are confident that the plans available in the individual market will meet their needs, a QSEHRA (described above) might be a great option for your business.
 And it’s also likely to be well received by your employees.
 A person who is hired by an employer with 45 other employees might very well expect that the employer will offer coverage (even though an employer that size is not required to offer coverage under the ACA’s employer mandate), but employees of very small businesses are less likely to expect their employer to provide health benefits.